What is cyproterone acetate?

 You can talk to your cancer team if you want more detailed information about this treatment.
 Or visit the electronic Medicines Compendium (eMC) website, which has patient information leaflets (PIL) for individual drugs.

-How cyproterone works
+How cyproterone acetate works

 Hormones are chemicals that our bodies make.
-Hormones act as messengers and help control how cells and organs work.
-Hormonal therapies are drugs that change the way hormones are made or how they work in the body.
+They act as messengers and help control how cells and organs work.
+Hormonal therapy drugs change how hormones are made or work in the body.

-Cyproterone may be given for a few weeks when you start taking hormonal drugs called LHRH agonists.
+Cyproterone acetate may be given for a few weeks when you start taking hormonal drugs called LHRH agonists.
 This is to prevent a temporary rise in testosterone making symptoms worse (called tumour flare).

-Taking cyproterone tablets
+Taking cyproterone acetate tablets

-Always take the tablets exactly as explained.
+Always take the tablets exactly as they tell you to.
 This is important to make sure they work as well as possible for you.
 Make sure you:

 • take the tablets after a meal

-• swallow them whole, with a glass of water
+• swallow them whole with a glass of water

 • take them at the same time every day.

-If you forget to take the tablets, you should take the missed dose as soon as possible the same day.
-Take the next dose at the normal time.
-Do not take a double dose unless your doctor tells you to.
+If you forget to take the tablets, take the missed dose as soon as possible within the same day.
+If a full day has passed, do not take a double dose.

-Here are a few other things to remember about your tablets:
+Other things to remember about your tablets:

-• Keep them in the original package and at room temperature, away from heat and direct sunlight.
+• Keep them in the original package and at room temperature, away from moisture, heat and direct sunlight.

-• If you are sick just after taking the tablets, contact your healthcare team.
-Do not take another dose.
+• If you are sick (vomit) just after taking them, do not take an extra dose.
+Take your next dose at the usual time.

-• Get a new prescription before you run out of tablets, and make sure you have plenty for holidays.
+• Get a new prescription before you run out, and make sure you have plenty for holidays.

-Your nurse or pharmacist may also give you other medicines to take home.
-Take all your medicines exactly as they have been explained to you.
+Your cancer team may also give you other medicines to take home.
+Take all your medicines exactly as they tell you to.
 Do not stop taking any of your medicines unless your doctor tells you to.

 About side effects